ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 A DCCP Congestion Control ID (CCID) specifing TCP-like behaviour ought to follow the method specified in this document.
 The current guidance relates only to {{?RFC2861}}.
-The text in {{Section 5.1 of ?RFC4341}} is updated by this document to specify the management of the cwnd when the sender is rated-limited.
+The text in {{Section 5.1 of ?RFC4341}} is updated by this document to specify the management of the cwnd when the sender is rate-limited.

 # Change Log